johsieders/mypapers/arithmetic/euclid-1.md

 We have, a bit surprisingly,  $0|a$ and $a|0$ for any $a$.
 Note that $a\%m$ and $a//m$ are *integer numbers* while $a \equiv b \bmod m$ is a *boolean value*.
+The following facts follow from the previous definitions.

 (i) $a = (a\%m) + (a//m) m$,